Jacobite rising of 1745: Road to Culloden

-Cumberland reached Aberdeen on 27 February, and both sides halted until the weather improved.
-By the time he resumed operations on 8 April, the Jacobites were short of food and money, and agreed fighting was their best option.
+Cumberland and his army advanced towards Inverness via the east coast of Scotland, reaching Aberdeen on 27 February, after which both sides halted any further manoeuvre until the weather improved.
+By the time Cumberland resumed operations on 8 April, the Jacobites were short of food and money, and agreed fighting was their best option.
 The subsequent Battle of Culloden on 16 April, often cited as the last pitched battle on British soil, lasted less than an hour and ended in a decisive government victory.
-Exhausted by a failed night attack, many Jacobites missed the battle, leaving fewer than 5,000 to face a well-rested and equipped force of 7,000 to 9,000.
+Exhausted by a failed night attack, many Jacobites missed the battle, leaving fewer than 5,000 to face a well-rested, more effectively trained and equipped government force of 7,000 to 9,000.

-Fighting began with an artillery exchange, that of the government being vastly superior.
-Charles held his position, expecting Cumberland to attack, but he refused to do so and unable to respond to the fire, Charles ordered his front line to charge.
-As they did so, boggy ground in front of the Jacobite centre forced them over to the right, where they became entangled with the right wing regiments and where movement was restricted by an enclosure wall.
+Fighting began with an artillery exchange, the guns of the government being vastly superior.
+Charles held his position, expecting Cumberland to attack, but he refused to do so and, unable to respond to the fire, Charles ordered his front line to charge.
+As they did so, boggy ground in front of the Jacobite centre forced them over to the right, where they became entangled with the right wing Jacobite regiments and where movement was further restricted by an enclosure wall.

-This increased the distance to the government lines and slowed the momentum of the charge, lengthening their exposure to the government artillery, which now switched to grapeshot.
-Despite heavy losses, the Highlanders crashed into Cumberland's left, which gave ground but did not break, while Loudon's Highlanders fired into their flank from behind the wall.
-The Jacobites fell back in confusion, although those in the second line retired in good order, allowing Charles and his personal retinue to escape northwards.
+The shift effectively increased the distance to the government lines and slowed the momentum of the charge, lengthening their exposure to government artillery, which now switched to grapeshot.
+Despite heavy losses, the Highlanders crashed into Cumberland's left, which gave ground but did not break, while Loudon's Highlanders fired into their flank from behind the enclosure wall.
+The Jacobites fell back, some in confusion, although those in the second line retired in good order, allowing Charles and his personal retinue to escape.